- Program Director, NIH StrokeNET Regional Coordinating Center, University of Pittsburgh

 Dr. Rocha’s clinical and research interests focus on the management, diagnosis and prevention of acute stroke.
-The goal of his research is to identify the pathophysiological mechanisms of individual tolerance to different sub-types of ischemic stroke.
+The goal of his research is to identify the pathophysiological mechanisms of individual tolerance to different stroke sub-types and aging.
 These findings will be used to identify targets for novel therapies to improve patient outcomes after stroke.

 Education & Training